cloutprotocol/zatoshi.market/convex/how-to.md

 - Network rejected due to ZIP‑317: increase fee to `≥ 50,000` zats.
 - Broadcast failed: non‑txid: check broadcast logs; if commit is new, wait 8–15s and retry reveal; tolerant parser logs will show the response snippet.
 - Missing fee output: ensure commit assembly includes platform fee; see `convex/treasury.config.ts` and commit assembly in `convex/zcashHelpers.ts`.
+- Need a single UTXO with at least X zats: prepare one UTXO ≥ required (fresh deposit recommended) or use the Split UTXOs tool; inputs with inscriptions are intentionally excluded.
+- Not enough spendable funds for this inscription: same as above; ensure a clean UTXO ≥ required (inscribed UTXOs are protected and won’t be used).

 ---